Addition and Differentiation of ZX-diagrams: Differentiation of ZX-diagrams

-A step-by-step application of the map $\Delta$ may lead to different diagrams depending on the order of decomposition on tensor products and compositions.
-However, all possible outputs are semantically equivalent and by completeness of the $\ZX$-calculus are equivalent as diagrams.
+Similarly to controlizers, a step-by-step application of the map $\Delta$ may lead to different diagrams depending on the order of decomposition on tensor products and compositions.
+However, all possible outputs are semantically equivalent and, by the completeness of $\ZX$-calculus, are equivalent as diagrams.

+By combining $C$-derivatives and controlizers we can reproduce the semantics of product rules in a graphical representation: